Nick Mileti: Sports franchise ownership career

 In his sports ownership heyday, Mileti was a master of leverage of sorts, owning 51 percent of his enterprises with little of his own money at risk.
 This practice came back to haunt him not long after he bought the Indians.
 He only paid for controlling interest with $500,000 of his own money, with the rest secured through loans.
 The lenders first grew concerned when the construction of the Richfield Coliseum was bogged down by lawsuits and cost overruns.

 Despite this, Mileti had ambitious plans for reviving a team that had spent the better part of the last two decades in the bottom half of the American League.
 One of his first acts as owner was to hire new scouts; Stouffer had made drastic cuts to player development.
-However, his plans were brought undone when two major partners in his Indians syndicate, Steve O'Neill and Gabe Paul, joined George Steinbrenner's bid to buy the New York Yankees.
+However, his plans were undone when two major partners in his Indians syndicate, Steve O'Neill and Gabe Paul, joined George Steinbrenner's bid to buy the New York Yankees.
 While Mileti was able to find new investors, it wasn't enough to restore the confidence of his lenders, who believed he was spread too thin.
 Mileti was forced to name Bonda as the team's executive vice president and chairman.
 For all intents and purposes, his tenure as owner was over, though Mileti didn't formally sell out his stake to Bonda until 1975.

 Mileti also founded and was the principal owner of the short-lived CFL team, the Las Vegas Posse in 1994.

-Mileti has become a writer in retirement; to date, he has published three books.
+Mileti became a writer in retirement; he published three books.
 He was inducted into the Cavaliers Wall of Honor in 2019.

+Death

+Mileti died on August 21, 2024, at the age of 93 in Westlake, Ohio.